projectcalico/calico/getting-started/windows-calico/demo.md

 kubectl exec -n calico-demo busybox -- nc -vz $(kubectl get po porter -n calico-demo -o 'jsonpath={.status.podIP}') 80
 ```

-If the connection from the busybox pod to the porter pod succeeded, we will get output similar to the following:
+If the connection from the busybox pod to the porter pod succeeds, we will get output similar to the following:

 ```
 192.168.40.166 (192.168.40.166:80) open
 ```

-Now let's check that the powershell pod can reach the nginx pod:
+Now let's verify that the powershell pod can reach the nginx pod:

 ```bash
 kubectl exec -n calico-demo pwsh -- powershell Invoke-WebRequest -Uri http://$(kubectl get po nginx -n calico-demo -o 'jsonpath={.status.podIP}') -UseBasicParsing -TimeoutSec 5
 ```

-If the connection succeeded, we will get output similar to:
+If the connection succeeds, we will get output similar to:

 ```
 StatusCode        : 200